Fully qualified Google Ads agency available to take the hassle out of creating and managing PPC campaigns

 In a year, Adwords had made the company $70 million, despite being financially behind Overture PPC ads (later taken over by Yahoo).

 In 2002 Google introduced Adwords Select, and began giving more importance to pages that were most relevant to the search term.
 The company also launched cost-per-click (CPC) pricing, a dynamic pricing system where advertisers were only charged when a user clicked on an ad.
 An ad's position depended on relevancy and the price the advertiser was able to pay.
 This led to users being more trusting to businesses with higher-up ads.

 Later in 2002, Google bosses entered an agreement with AOL, a big player among online companies at that time.
 The deal gave advertisers the option to show advertisements on Google partner sites, increasing the ads' reach.
-This later became the Adsense platform, where webmasters could show Google ads on their sites and earn a commission every time a visitor clicked on an ad.
+This later became the AdSense platform, where webmasters could show Google Ads on their sites and earn a commission every time a visitor clicked on an ad.

-With the system's growth, Google added conversion tracking so advertisers could see which keywords, adverts, and campaigns led to a sale or lead acquisition.
+With the system's growth, Google added conversion tracking, so advertisers could see which keywords, adverts, and campaigns led to a sale or lead acquisition.
 Google also launched the keyword tool, so companies could analyse the competition and cost of keywords.

-Fast forward to today, and it has never been so expensive or competitive to advertise on Google Ads.
+Fast-forward to today, and it has never been so expensive or competitive to advertise on Google Ads.
 However, Google continues to improve the platform for advertisers and users, with more adjustable settings, more reliable tracking, and Quality Score and spam control.

-The Correct Procedure
+The Correct Google Ads Procedure